qlik-oss/core-website/docs/docs/services/qix-engine/access-control.md

     -S SystemDenyRulePath=/<container folder path>/deny.txt
 ```

+### More Code Examples

+The [core-authorization](https://github.com/qlik-oss/core-authorization) repository contains running code examples on
+how to enable ABAC and how to provide rules to Qlik Associative Engine.

 ## Qlik Associative Engine Rules Language

 The following sections provide a more in-depth documentation of the rules language in Qlik Associative Engine - its